 The Price Relative is available in SharpCharts by using the “Price” indicator with a "Ratio" ticker symbol (e.g., “IBM:$SPX”).
 First, select the “Price” indicator.
 Second, in the parameter box, enter the symbol for the base security followed by a colon (”:”) and then the symbol for the comparative security.

-Note that you can also use two “pseudo-symbols” inside a ratio symbol - “$SECTOR” and “$INDUSTRY”.
+Note that you can also use the “$SECTOR” and “$INDUSTRY” pseudo-symbols inside a ratio symbol.
 We will automatically replace those symbols with the appropriate sector or industry ETF/index.
-For example “IBM:$SECTOR” is the same as “IBM:XLK”.
+For example, “IBM:$SECTOR” is the same as “IBM:XLK” inside of a SharpChart.

 The Price Relative can be placed above, below or behind the price plot of the base security.
 Placing the indicator “behind price” makes it easy to compare the two lines.
 The chart below shows the Price Relative (pink) behind the price plot.
 Notice the bullish divergence in August and the bearish divergence in December.
 Use “Advanced Options” to add a moving average or another indicator to the Price Relative.
 Click here for a live example.